tangani/Mezzio-AngularTS/README.md

 3. Valarcci application will be loaded as soon as possible as it will be for a separate standalone SPA which will also require its own middleware.

+4. online-shop is a frontend application using dummy data to imitate online shopping.

 The Application uses Laminas instead of Zend as they are both the same thing on different versions.
 For more information visit [Official documentation].

 [Official documentation]: https://framework.zend.com/blog/2020-01-24-laminas-launch